Differential Privacy: From Theory to Practice

 Sunday, February 12, 2017

-- Vitaly Shmatikov: The Anonymization/De-identification Paradigm (slides)
+- Vitaly Shmatikov: The Anonymization/De-identification Paradigm (slides and video)

-- Vitaly Shmatikov: Re-identification Attacks
+- Vitaly Shmatikov: Re-identification Attacks (video)

-- Vitaly Shmatikov: Inference Attacks (slides)
+- Vitaly Shmatikov: Inference Attacks (slides and video)

 - Katrina Ligett, Kobbi Nissim and Adam Smith: Further Examples/Problem Solving (PDF)

 - Jon Ullman: Lowerbound Techniques: Packing Argument (slides and video)

 - Jon Ullman: Lowerbound Techniques: Reconstruction Attacks (slides and video)

 - Kobbi Nissim: Advanced Tools: Tree Algorithm, Advanced Composition (slides and video)

 - Katrina Ligett: Advanced Tools – Sparse Vector (slides and video)

 - Jon Ullman: Private Multiplicative Weights (slides and video)

 Tuesday, February 14, 2017